-For example, let’s see what happens when GetHTTP processor runs at the fastest possible rate it can execute tasks.
+For example, let’s see what happens when IngestNextBusXMLData processor runs at the fastest possible rate it can execute tasks.

-1. Configure GetHTTP under Scheduling tab, change Run Schedule = 0.
+1. Configure IngestNextBusXMLData under Scheduling tab, change Run Schedule = 0.

 What impact does this place on the remaining dataflow?
 When you inspect the process groups, you’ll notice some of the queues are being filled with a lot of data and the processor connected to it connect keep up with processing that data.